-- King's College Hospital NHS Foundation Trust has 5500 deliveries per year, many of which involve mothers or babies at high risk of complications. - King's NHSFT manages mothers with complex cardiac, neurosurgical and liver conditions as well as undertaking intrauterine surgery. - You will have the opportunity to visit the Harris Birthright Unit (Director: Professor K Nicolaides) which is a tertiary referral centre for foetal abnormalities.
+- King's College Hospital NHS Foundation Trust has 5500 deliveries per year, many of which involve mothers or babies at high risk of complications. - King's NHSFT manages mothers with complex cardiac, neurosurgical and liver conditions as well as undertaking intrauterine surgery.
+We are also a commissioned centre for placenta accreta spectrum deliveries. - You will have the opportunity to visit the Harris Birthright Unit (Director: Professor K Nicolaides) which is a tertiary referral centre for foetal abnormalities.

-- Providing anaesthesia and analgesia for labour and operative deliveries. - Learning to manage the Obstetric Anaesthesia Pre-assessment Clinic for women with complex medical problems. - Attending Obstetric medicine clinics and ward rounds including joint cardiac clinics. - Attending MDTs with obstetricians/cardiologists/cardiac surgeons/specialist radiologists. - Management of pregnant women with foetal abnormalities and foetal loss. - The opportunity to join intrauterine fetoscopic spina bifida repair lists. - Management of women with abnormalities of placentation (placenta acreta cases). - Involvement in the outpatient management of women with medical conditions incidental to pregnancy.
+- Providing anaesthesia and analgesia for labour and operative deliveries. - Learning to run a busy labour ward in a consultant role. - Learning to manage the Obstetric Anaesthesia Pre-assessment Clinic for women with complex medical problems. - Attending Obstetric medicine clinics and ward rounds including joint cardiac clinics. - Attending MDTs with obstetricians/cardiologists/cardiac surgeons/specialist radiologists. - Management of pregnant women with foetal abnormalities and foetal loss. - The opportunity to join intrauterine fetoscopic spina bifida repair lists. - Management of women with abnormalities of placentation (placenta acreta cases). - Assist in running the Obstetric HDU